apike/allenpike.com/_posts/2024-03-31-danger-of-curiosity.md

 ---

 Legends have long warned about the dangers of curiosity.
 Curiosity led to a bargain with the devil for [Faust](https://en.wikipedia.org/wiki/Faust).
-Pandora cursed all humanity when she [she opened a jar full of evils](https://en.wikipedia.org/wiki/Pandora).
+Pandora cursed all humanity when she [opened a jar full of evils](https://en.wikipedia.org/wiki/Pandora).
 And we all know what curiosity did to the cat.

 In unsafe environments, curiosity really can be dangerous.